Summary

 "Our biological bodies are hardwired to prioritize survival above everything else."

-"Admiration is the antidote for contempt."
+"Admiration is the antidote for contempt and vital to creating healing work environments."

 More Videos